net-lisias-ksp/KSP-Recall/README.md

 Recall for KSP blunders, screw ups and borks.

-Aims to fix Stock misbehavious the most seamlessly as possible.
+Aims to fix Stock misbehaviours the most seamlessly as possible.

 ## In a Hurry